damianoimola/c_course_excercises/README.md

 For the **C** part, you can use the **C11** (ISO/IEC 9899:2011) version.

 ## Info
-Now, some infos about the project structure: each part (C, Assembly), is divided in two macro categories called **course** and **pre-course** (there is also the directory called **exercise-files** where I get the exercises).\
+Now, some infos about the project structure: the Assembly part, is divided in two macro categories called **course** and **pre-course** (there is also the directory called **exercise-files** where I get the exercises); instead, the C directory has some others sub-directories and files, but in the "university" folder you can find the same structure of the Assembly part.\
-The first one are filled by exercises made after some concepts got from the course, the second one, are filled by exercises made before the course start and there can be some typos.
+The first one folder (course) are filled by exercises made after some concepts got from the course, the second onev(pre-course), are filled by exercises made before the course start and there can be some typos.

 ## ./pre-course/